EarlParkFallFestivalFoundation/earl-park-site/content/events/movie.md

 title : "Movie in the Park"
 tags : ["movie"]
 ---

+`Day: Friday, August 27th`

 `Time: Dusk`

 `Location: Bluegrass Area`

-We will be showing a movie in the park around dusk at the bluegrass stage.
-We will announce the movie has we draw closer to the date.
+We will be showing a family friendly movie in the park around dusk at the bluegrass stage.
+Come out and enjoy the entertainment and some free popcorn!